vpenades/InteropTypes/README.md

 ## InteropTypes

-A collection of loosely coupled types that can be used to translate data between libraries.
+This repository contains an heterogeneous collection of loosely coupled libraries designed to interoperate with third party libraries.

-## InteropBitmaps
+## InteropTypes.Graphics.Bitmaps

 An experimental, proof of concept, low level library to exchange bitmaps between imaging libraries.